 If you own a heritage home that hasn’t undergone a recent renovation chances are your lifestyle is being compromised in some way.
 After all, when heritage homes were originally built they never had many of the modern conveniences that we do today.

 So chances are you would like to renovate, but heritage renovations can be a very involved process.
-Fortunately though the entire project can be made easier by engaging an experience architect and dion seminara architecture has a lot of experience in this field.
+Fortunately, the entire project can be made easier by engaging an experienced architect and dion seminara architecture has a lot of experience in this field.

 So let’s look at some of the things that you need to consider when renovating a heritage home.